Asymptotic distribution of the Markowitz portfolio: Distribution under Gaussian returns

 and then standard matrix calculus gives the first result. \cite{magnus1999matrix,petersen2012matrix} Proceeding similarly gives the second. \end{proof}

 This immediately gives us the Maximum Likelihood Estimator.

 \begin{corollary}[MLE] \svsm is the maximum likelihood estimator of \pvsm. \end{corollary}

 To compute the covariance of \fvech{\pvsm}, \pvvar, in the Gaussian case, one can compute the Fisher Information, then appeal to the fact that \pvsm is the MLE.
 However, because the first element of \fvech{\pvsm} is a deterministic $1$, the first row and column of \pvvar are all zeros.
 This is an unfortunate wrinkle.
-The solution is to compute the Fisher Information with respect to the nonredundant variables, $\Unun\fvech{\pvsm}$, as follows.
+One solution would be to to compute the Fisher Information with respect to the nonredundant variables; however, a direct brute-force approach is also possible, and gives a slightly more general result, as in the following section.